rmuduli486/Tourzee/README.md

 3. Set up your Google Maps API key.
 4. Run the client & admin using `npm start`.
 5. Run the api using `npm run dev`.
-6. Explore and enjoy your Sri Lankan adventure!
+6. Explore and enjoy your India adventure!

 ## License
 This project is licensed under the [MIT License](https://github.com/ImeshPasinda/Tourzee/blob/dev/LICENSE) ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg), so feel free to use and modify it as needed.

-Start your journey with Tourzee today and make the most of your Sri Lankan tour! 🌞🌴
+Start your journey with Tourzee today and make the most of your India tour! 🌞🌴